Abejs/abe-elasticsearch/README.md

 - If you don't provide an "index" prefix value, the plugin will take the name of your project directory.

 - :point_up: Caution: This index is only a prefix used to be prepended to all the templates you want to index.
 In Elasticsearch, it's not possible to have 2 properties with the same name (like title for one template and title for another template) in a same index with different types.
 Therefore, we need to create a specific index for each template. ie. my_index_article, my_index_post, ...
 - the attribute "templates" is optional.
 It's a json of templates you want to index.
 If a content is not related to one of these templates, it won't be indexed.
 You may define specific settings (see ElasticSearch for details) for one template (== one index in ElasticSearch).
-And you may define a specific mapping (like in the example).
+And you may define a specific mapping (like in the example, see ElasticSearch doc:https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html).
-If you don't define a mapping for your template/index, Elastic can encounter problems trying to figure it out by itself (but it works often).
+If you don't define a mapping for your template/index, Elastic will try to guess it and could encounter problems trying to figure it out by itself (but it works often).
 In this case, you could define a template/index this way:
 ```
 "elasticsearch":{